 In the CSU system, this position is classified as a Student Service Professional – Academically Related Level I – tenure track.
 This is a full time 12 month position.
 Counselors in the CSU system serve as members of the academic faculty unit and are represented by the faculty union.
 Counselor faculty earn full tenure generally through a six year tenure process.
 Salary is competitive and is commensurate with experience and qualifications, however, there is no guarantee that an offer will be made above the beginning salary.
 The University offers excellent, comprehensive benefits including health/dental/vision plans for employees and dependents, spouse/domestic partner or dependent fee waiver, access to campus child care; and a defined-benefit retirement through the state system, along with optional tax-sheltering opportunities.
 For a detailed description of benefits, go to http://hr.fullerton.edu/payroll_benefits/HealthCarePlans.php

-A complete online application must be submitted in order to receive consideration.
+A complete online application must be submitted in order to receive consideration and your letter of interest and vitae must demonstrate your experience and qualifications in working with gender based violence.
 To apply, please go to: https://apps.fullerton.edu/facultyrecruitment to view all job listings and select 10912BR to begin the application process and provide the following materials: